Linear Algebra Survival Kit For Data Science

 The sequence of columns of a matrix \(M\in \R^{n\times d}\) forms a sequence of \(d\) vectors \((c_1, \cdots,c_d)\) in \(\R^n\), while the rows of a matrix forms a sequence of \(n\) vectors \((r_1, \cdots,r_n)\) in \(\R^d\).

-The rank of a matrix is the length of the largest sequence of linearly independant columns or equivalently the length of the largest sequence of linearly independant rows.
+The rank of a matrix is the length of the largest sequence of linearly independent columns or equivalently the length of the largest sequence of linearly independent rows.

 • \(X_1 =\begin{pmatrix} 1 & 1 \cr 0 & 1 \cr 0 & 0 \cr \end{pmatrix}, \quad rank(X_1) = 2; \quad \quad X_2=\begin{pmatrix} 1 & 1 & 0 \cr 1 & 1 & -1\cr 1 & 0 & 1 \end{pmatrix}, \quad rank(X_2) = 3;\)